 Marriage can be wonderful, but it can also present challenges.
 This is true when dealing with the various individual aspects of the marriage and separation divorce process, particularly the division of assets and debts.
 When you turn to Randi L. Karmel, PLLC, you will be getting assistance from a fierce client advocate who has extensive experience handling complex property division cases.
-Attorney Karmel is the Brooklyn and Manhattan asset protection attorney that you need by your side.
+Attorney Randi Karmel is the asset protection attorney in New York City that you need by your side.
 She will work with you to develop pre-and post-nuptial agreements and will certainly stand by your side if you are going through a divorce and dealing with the division of your property.
+We are ready to offer assistance to residents in all five boroughs.

 Asset protection begins with pre-nuptial agreements